Wellness weekend in Munich, Upper Bavaria: A worthwhile break

 You see: You can not only experience slowing down—you can actually book it.
 And the first step is often just a ticket away.

-Travel tips from Munich
+Travel tips for your wellness weekend from Munich

 Starting points: